Skip to main content

 Simple travel changes that lower your carbon footprint

-Households account for around one quarter of Brisbane’s total carbon footprint – and half of the carbon footprint of a typical Brisbane household is due to transport.
+Households account for about one quarter of Brisbane’s total carbon footprint.
+Half of a typical household’s footprint comes from transport.

-Driving less or choosing low-emission vehicles are the obvious options to reduce your transport carbon emissions, but they are not the only ones!
+Driving less or choosing low-emission vehicles are obvious ways to reduce transport carbon emissions.
+But they’re not the only options!
 We’ve compiled some tips to help you take action and lower your carbon footprint, at home and in the community.

 Take public transport